The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Is

-Organic reach is a representation of almost all keywords ranking in the top 100 search results in Google.
-Reach has been typically used in traditional media such as TV and Radio which sell advertisements based on reach (and frequency).
+Organic reach represents almost all keywords ranking in Google’s top 100 search results.
+Reach has been typically used in traditional media such as TV and Radio, which sell advertisements based on reach (and frequency).

 What It Means